1998 kidnapping of Mormon missionaries in Saratov, Russia: Government response

 Multiple U.S. politicians became involved in the case.
 Representative Merrill Cook of Utah told the Provo Daily Herald that he encouraged "aggressive American involvement in getting these boys back safely."
 The U.S. Department of State called the situation "a grave matter" and did not release details of the kidnapping at the time in order to protect the missionaries.
 Senator Bob Bennett commented that the captors were after money and not the LDS church specifically, and that he was coordinating efforts between church and government officials on the matter.
 He also used the opportunity to condemn a recent Russian law restricting minority religions.
 Senator Gordon H. Smith of Oregon, himself a member of the Church of Jesus Christ of Latter-day Saints, spoke with President Bill Clinton on the matter; President Clinton responded that he would help however he could.
 Four FBI agents were dispatched to Russia, one of which spoke Russian and was experienced in hostage situations.
 At a briefing, State Department spokesman James B. Foley said that the kidnapping was an "isolated incident," and that U.S. foreign policy with Russia in no way provoked the kidnappers.
 Secretary of State Madeleine Albright told Senator Gordon Smith after the release of the missionaries that the culprits set them free because "the noose was tightening."
 The First Presidency of the LDS church thanked American and Russian officials for their work.

 The Russian FSB (Federal Security Service) also became involved during the abduction and after, particularly in arresting suspects.
-Worldwide Television News reported that Governor Dmitri Akyatskov of Saratov threatened to extract the remaining LDS missionaries from the region if the $300,000 ransom was paid.
-Akyatskov continued to say that "in the near future all missionaries, including Mormons, will be asked to find another place for their activities."
+Worldwide Television News reported that Governor Dmitry Ayatskov of Saratov Region threatened to extract the remaining LDS missionaries from the region if the $300,000 ransom was paid.
+Ayatskov continued to say that "in the near future all missionaries, including Mormons, will be asked to find another place for their activities."